isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: clients-per-query
    :tags: server
    :short: Sets the initial minimum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients.

-   Sets the initial value (minimum) number of simultaneous recursive clients for any given query (<qname,qtype,qclass>) that the server accepts before dropping additional clents. :iscman:`named` attempts to self-tune this value and changes are logged.
-The default values is 10.
+   This sets the initial value (minimum) number of simultaneous recursive clients for any given query (<qname,qtype,qclass>) that the server accepts before dropping additional clents. :iscman:`named` attempts to self-tune this value and changes are logged.
+The default value is 10.

    The chosen value should reflect how many queries come in for a given name in the time it takes to resolve that name.

 .. namedconf:statement:: max-clients-per-query
    :tags: server
    :short: Sets the maximum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients.

-   Sets the maximum number of simultaneous recursive clients for any given query (<qname,qtype,qclass>) that the server accepts before dropping additional clients.
+   This sets the maximum number of simultaneous recursive clients for any given query (<qname,qtype,qclass>) that the server accepts before dropping additional clients.

    If the number of queries exceeds :any:`clients-per-query`, :iscman:`named` assumes that it is dealing with a non-responsive zone and drops additional queries.
-If it gets a response after dropping queries it raises the estimate, up to a limit of :any:`max-clients-per-query`.
-The estimate is then lowered in 20 minutes if it has remained unchanged.
+If it gets a response after dropping queries, it raises the estimate, up to a limit of :any:`max-clients-per-query`.
+The estimate is then lowered after 20 minutes if it has remained unchanged.

    If :any:`max-clients-per-query` is set to zero, there is no upper bound, other than that imposed by :any:`recursive-clients`.
 If :any:`clients-per-query` is set to zero, :any:`max-clients-per-query` no longer applies and there is no upper bound, other than that imposed by :any:`recursive-clients`.

 .. namedconf:statement:: fetches-per-zone
    :tags: server, query